 72 Lake Street, Northbridge

-It might seem like overkill to have two porchetta rolls on this list, but what can I say?
-When they’re this good, you just gotta do what you gotta do.
-Pork loin slow roasted with fennel, garlic and dried chillies, served with slaw and horseradish cream on, and this is the real kicker, a wood fired panini made from their 48 hour risen pizza dough.
+We’re always ready to put some pork on our fork, but between some bread?
+We’re there in a flash.
+Canteen‘s lunchtime special panini is one of the greats: pork loin slow roasted with fennel, garlic and dried chillies, served with slaw and horseradish cream on, and this is the real kicker, a wood fired panini made from their 48 hour risen pizza dough.
 Absolute game changer.

 110 Marine Parade, Cottesloe

 Conti connoisseurs, this one needs to be next on your list.
-Vic Park deli Delisimmo has been pumping out some of the best continental rolls in Perth for ten years.
-While their signature rolls are sure to impress, I’ve got my eye on one of their spicy speziato rolls – check out their Facebook feed to see what’s new at the deli.
+Vic Park deli Delissimo has been pumping out some of the best continental rolls in Perth for ten years.
+While their signature rolls are sure to impress, we’ve got our eyes on one of their spicy speziato rolls – check out their Facebook feed to see what’s new at the deli.
 Fair warning: don’t look on an empty stomach!

 Swansea St Market, 176 Swansea Street, Victoria Park